Skip to content

 35. Ugly Sweater Day.
 Closet sweaters and bold add-ons.
 Skip “must be ugly enough to win”; opt-in only.
 The cardigans nobody wears anyway always win.

 36. Secret Santa with $10 Cap (or Secret Sentence). $10 is the floor; flag it.
 Swap: “Secret Sentence” where each player writes one faceless thank-you to their match, no buy.
-LearnClash pulse: 64 percent on Secret Sentence vs 49 percent on $10 cap.
+The no-cost Secret Sentence version draws more people in than the $10 cap.

 37. Holiday Movie Trivia Round.
 Home Alone release year, Die Hard Hans Gruber actor, Elf North Pole nicknames.
 Lighter mental load than company trivia, higher join-in.